The OAS Crew

 Charles Lloyd

-Charles Lloyd is an ATP CFII with over 65 years flying experience.
-He holds the FAA Wright Brothers Master Pilot Award and has experience in aircraft ranging from Piper J3 Cub, numerous piston aircraft, King Air plus Caravan turboprops and Citation and Hawker business jets.
+Charles Lloyd is an ATP CFII with over 70 years flying experience.
+He holds the FAA Wright Brothers Master Pilot Award and has experience in aircraft ranging from Piper J3 Cub, numerous piston aircraft, King Airs plus Caravan turboprop and Citation and Hawker business jets.
 His professional flying experience includes crewmember time with Cessna Citation Marketing Used Aircraft Group, Raytheon Aircraft, and NetJets Aviation.
-He has also instructed for the AOPA Flight Safety Foundation in their Pinch Hitter, Mountain Flying and Instrument Procedure Courses.
+He has also instructed the AOPA Flight Safety Foundation in their Pinch Hitter, Mountain Flying and Instrument Procedure Courses.
 As an instructor for The Cessna Employees Flying Club, he developed and taught the club’s first Mountain Flying Course.
-He holds a Master of Science in Mechanical Engineering from University of Alabama where his research was a mathematical model and simulation describing a sub portion of the Saturn V Fuel System dynamics.
-As a member of the OAS Crew, he developed and teaches ForeFlight Workshops for VFR and IFR Pilots.
+He holds a Master of Science in Mechanical Engineering from the University of Alabama where his research was a mathematical model and simulation describing a sub portion of the Saturn V Fuel System dynamics.
+As a member of the OAS Crew, he focuses on instruction in the OAS Frasca RTD Advanced Aviation Training Device configured for ce172 Garmin G1000 NXi, Seminole Twin Garmin G1000 NXi and ce172S Classic Six Pack Garmin GNS430W configurations., He also developed and teaches ForeFlight Workshops for VFR and IFR Pilots where he will take you where you have never gone before in ForeFlight.

 John F. Morgan, Sr